In marketing, color is an emotional cue.

 Testing Your Best Colors: A CoSchedule Case Study

 The color combination of orange and blue is a powerful one.
-It’s fairly safe in respects to color blindness, and repeatedly gets favorable marks by people as a combination.
+It's fairly safe with respect to color blindness and repeatedly gets favorable marks by people as a combination.

 But is it enough to just pick a great combination?

 Not at all; you need to know how to use those colors individually.
-Let’s look at CoSchedule and our Facebook promotions as an example.
-We’ve created several designs over the last year, some with a blue backgrounds, and others with orange backgrounds.
+Let's look at CoSchedule and our Facebook promotions as an example.
+We've created several designs over the last year, some with blue backgrounds and others with orange backgrounds.

 The promotions with the orange backgrounds consistently made people more likely to click than those with the blue backgrounds!
 It made sense, though.
 Think about Facebook.
 It is a predominantly blue network, and so our orange image stood out more than our blue image did.

 This doesn't mean that orange is the color you must use.
 It means we tested our two colors and found that orange worked the best